Article from geospatial blogs on 8th February

 myWorld enterprise location intelligence platform transforms the ability of infrastructure companies to manage their geographically dispersed assets by providing a real-time digital twin of physical operations that can be securely shared by thousands of field and office staff, connected seamlessly to other critical enterprise systems.

-Now all departments and contractors can coordinate resources and activities to maximize productivity, quality and safety across Planning, Design, Construction, Operations, Sales and Customer Service.
+Now all departments and contractors can coordinate resources and activities to maximise productivity, quality and safety across Planning, Design, Construction, Operations, Sales and Customer Service.